 If you still have concerns, please contact the SENDCo to arrange a time to talk about your worries.

-If, after this, you are still unhappy, then you should ask for a meeting with the Deputy Vice Principal, Mrs Reynolds, and the SENDCo to talk about the problem.
-The Deputy Vice Principal will then decide how to make the best use of school resources to help your child.
+If, after this, you are still unhappy, then you should ask for a meeting with the SEND SLT line manager, Mrs L Bruce and the SENDCo to talk about the problem.
+The SEND SLT line manager will then decide how to make the best use of school resources to help your child.

-If the Deputy Vice Principal and the SENDCo are unable to resolve the issue then you can contact the Headteacher, Mrs Bayliss and request a meeting.
+If the issue is still unresolved then you can contact the Headteacher, Mrs Bayliss and request a meeting.

 Useful information for Parent / Carers with children with S.E.N.D.